 It seems that getting your wisdom teeth removed is just a “rite of passage.”
 But is it true that all wisdom teeth have to be removed?

 Although some people are born without wisdom teeth (and some have extras), most of us have four.
-Officially known as “third molars,” wisdom teeth become visible in x-rays between 10 and 15 years of age and become a concern around the time we graduate from high school (17 or so).
-Some patients become aware of their wisdom teeth because they hurt, but most just find out they have them from their dentist as he (or she) evaluates their x-rays during a routine examination.
+Officially known as “third molars,” wisdom teeth become visible in x-rays between 10 and 15 years of age and become a concern around the time we graduate from high school (age 17).
+Some patients become aware of their wisdom teeth because they hurt, but most find out they have them from their dentist as he (or she) evaluates their x-rays during a routine examination.

-Today, around 90% of Americans have their wisdom teeth removed, but why?
+Around 90% of Americans have their wisdom teeth removed, but why?
 Is it because they make the other teeth crooked?
 That question was the topic of another article I authored entitled “Do Wisdom Teeth Make Your Teeth Crooked?”
-The take-home-message was that while wisdom teeth may be a factor, there are other things that are probably more to blame.
+The take-home-message of that articles was that while wisdom teeth may be a factor, there are other things that are probably more to blame.
 So what are legitimate reasons to have your wisdom teeth removed?

 So when is it OK to keep your wisdom teeth?
 The answer is simple.
-You should keep them if they have plenty of room and are healthy.
-Even though most wisdom teeth DO end up needing to be removed, the reason usually has little to do with them causing the rest of your teeth to get crooked.
+You can keep them if they have plenty of room and are healthy.
+Even though most wisdom teeth DO end up needing to be removed, the reason should not be that they are causing the rest of your teeth to get crooked.